dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2920: A fair tax system can encourage growth and fairness.
+### T2920: Focus on an equitable tax system that encourages growth and rewards hard work.

 |Support|
 |---|